eliuz01/airbnb-clone-project/README.md

 ### 🧠 Project Manager *(optional but commonly included)*
 **Responsibility**:
 Coordinates the team, manages timelines, and ensures milestones are met.
 Acts as the communication bridge between technical teams and stakeholders, prioritizing tasks and maintaining project scope.

+Technology	Stack
+Django - A high-level Python web framework used to build secure and maintainable backend applications.
+Handles routing, models, and admin interfaces.
+Django REST Framework - An extension of Django for building RESTful APIs.
+Facilitates serialization, authentication, and permissions.
+PostgreSQL - A powerful, open-source relational database system used for storing structured data such as users, properties, and bookings.
+GraphQL - A query language for APIs that enables flexible and efficient data retrieval by allowing clients to specify exactly what data they need.
+Celery - An asynchronous task queue used for background jobs like sending emails, processing payments, and notifications.
+Redis - An in-memory data store used for caching, session storage, and as a Celery message broker to enhance performance.
+Docker - A containerization platform that ensures consistency across development, testing, and production environments.
+CI/CD Pipelines - Automates testing, integration, and deployment processes to improve code quality and accelerate delivery.